nhatduy227/Tello_waypoint/README.md

 # Tellow Waypoint
-Goal: We aim to create an app that let user create waypoint missions for Tello drone
+Goal: We aim to create an app that let users manually control and create flightplans for Tello drone

 # Control Tello using C# App
 - C# app is a mininal control hub that let you control Tello using your keyboard and get real time 2D trajectory of the drone.